Bioengineering, MSE

 Non-Thesis Option Requirements

-If you choose not to write a thesis, you will enroll in an additional 2 course units (2 CU) of science and engineering electives (of which 1 may be BE 5990 Master's Independent Study)
+If you choose not to write a thesis, you will enroll in an additional 2 course units (2 CU) of SEAS and/or Biological Science (EMBS) electives (of which 1 may be BE 5990 Master's Independent Study)

 1